prgaero/prgaero.github.io/project3b.md

 <a name='test'></a>
 ## 3. Testing
 On the day of the deadline, each team will be given a 15 minute slot for demoing their code in action to the instructors.
 The instructors will place the circular bullseye as they wish (position with gaussian given).
 The task is to land on the circular target.
+Specifically, the team will place their PRG Husky at the corner of the flying space and then the instructors will place the circular bull's eye tag at \((X,Y)\) relative to the PRG Husky initial position with a covariance \((\Sigma_x, Sigma_y)\).
+Your task is to take off, adjust your position according to the position of tag and then land on the tag.

 <a name='sub'></a>
 ## 4. Submission Guidelines